HoangTung-Vu/Image-Captioning-SnS-Lab/README.md

 1. **Encoder**: A convolutional neural network (CNN) extracts feature representations from input images.
 2. **Decoder**: A recurrent neural network (RNN), such as Long Short-Term Memory (LSTM), generates textual descriptions based on the encoded image features.

-This approach aligns with methodologies discussed in related projects, such as the implementation of a Neural Image Caption (NIC) network for generating image captions. citeturn0search1
+This approach aligns with methodologies discussed in related projects, such as the implementation of a Neural Image Caption (NIC) network for generating image captions

 ## Datasets